-1) Regional Directors, the DBD OJS, and the Directors of BIA, BIE, and BTFA are required to send their Inventory Certifications by email to the DPM by June 30th each year.
+1) Regional Directors, the DBD OJS, and the Directors of BIA and BIE are required to send their Inventory Certifications by email to the DPM by June 30th each year.
 These certifications are statements verifying that an annual property inventory was conducted and completed within their responsible program offices' cost centers.
-Each Inventory Certification should also be kept and maintained internally by the Regional Directors and Directors for their records, and for auditing and property management review purposes.